nihith06/python-mini-projects/README.md

 Beginner Python mini projects for practice and learning.
 This repository contains beginner Python projects.

-Projects included:

-1. Number Guessing Game
+1. Number guessing game
-2. Password Generator (coming soon)
-3. Student Grade Analyzer (coming soon)
+2. Checking the strength of the password